githedgehog/docs/docs/install-upgrade/overview.md

     1. Connect management switch to Fabric control node
     1. Connect 1GbE Management port of switches to management switch
 1. Prepare supported switches
-    1. Ensure switch serial numbers and / or management interface mac addresses are recorded in wiring diagram
+    1. Ensure switch serial numbers and / or first management interface MAC addresses are recorded in wiring diagram
     1. Boot them into ONIE Install Mode to have them automatically provisioned

 ## Build Control Node configuration and Installer